An Honest Look at Electric Weed Burners

 The rest of this product is standard stuff; two power settings with a maximum output of 600°, a small nozzle stand, lightweight and reasonably compact.

-We couldn’t find much information about this seller other than they sell primarily on eBay and Amazon.
-Neither could we find any guarantee/warranty for this period.
+When I researched this seller, I couldn’t find much information about this them other than they sell primarily on eBay and Amazon.
+Neither could I find any guarantee/warranty for this period.

 Shipping weight: 1.4kg